Tmunayyer/GoogleContacts/README.md

 A RESTful API that would use postgres and googleapi to validate users, retrieve information, and store information.
 Most of this API is handling data retrieval from either Google or my database.

 _Whats Next_: Currently I am storing the session ID in the users table.
 This should be refactored to have a unique user ID independent of the session ID stored on the session itself.
 Another issue is paginating the Google API response to handle the event in which a user has more than the maximum retrieval limit.
+Finally I would also look to implement a more comprehensive logging library instead of just using console.log.

 ### Database (PostgreSQL)